Dick Smith (businessman)

-Richard Harold Smith AC FRSA (born 18 March 1944) is an Australian entrepreneur, aviator and philanthropist.
-He holds a number of aviation world records and is the founder of Dick Smith Electronics, Australian Geographic and Dick Smith Foods.
-He was selected as 1986 Australian of the Year.
-In 2010, he founded the media production company Smith&Nasht with the intention of producing films about global issues.
+Richard Harold Smith AC FRSA (born 18 March 1944) is an Australian entrepreneur and aviator.
+He is the founder of Dick Smith Electronics, Australian Geographic and Dick Smith Foods.
+Smith has had a long interest in aviation and holds a number of world records in the field.
+A major philanthropist, he supports a number of charities and conservation efforts.

 In 2015, he was awarded the Companion of the Order of Australia.
 He is a fellow of the Committee for Skeptical Inquiry.

 Early life

 Smith's father was a salesman and sometime manager at Angus & Robertson's bookstore.
-He started a business that failed when Smith was 17, and his mother a housewife.
-His maternal grandfather was pictorialist photographer Harold Cazneaux.
+He started a business that failed when Smith was 17.
+His mother was a housewife and his maternal grandfather pictorialist photographer Harold Cazneaux.

-As a child, Smith was considered academically hopeless and, having a speech defect, called himself "Dick Miff".
+As a child, he encountered serious academic difficulties, and having a speech defect, called himself "Dick Miff".
 From his home in East Roseville, Smith attended primary school at Roseville Public School at which, for the fifth grade, he ranked academically 45th in a class of 47.
 He attended North Sydney Technical High School.
 After three years of French, he managed only 7% in the Intermediate Certificate examination.
 He went on to complete his Leaving Certificate in 1961.

 He joined the 1st East Roseville Scout Group as a Wolf Cub in 1952, aged 8 and later as a Boy Scout and Rover until 1967, earning the Baden-Powell Award in 1966.

 Smith gained his amateur radio licence at the age of 16.
 He holds call sign VK2DIK.
 In his early 20s, Smith worked as a taxi radio repair technician for several years.